RyanJMah/ece350-notes/memory/readme.md

 2. Load frame number from LUT in main memory, replace some TLB entry with the entry just loaded from main memory (e.g., LRU)

+The page table can also take in a process ID to see if a memory access is invalid or not.

 ## Virtual Memory